zlyne0/exercises/enterprise_common_components/README.md

 Functionality with param that run processing not often then for example 5 sec.
 Meybe library resilent4j?

-### TODO - async
+### async
-Allow run some task in parallel.
+Allow run some tasks in parallel.
 Use thread pool, can gather results and exceptions.

 ### TODO - avro i protobuf